onSchemaError

 Updating the Schema

 You can optionally update the table schema at the same time by providing a new schema in the JSON request body.
 If you do not provide a schema, the existing schema will be used.
+When using a CSV or TSV request body, you cannot pass a schema.
+If you need to update the schema, use theonSchemaError=updateSchema

 query parameter, or stash the CSV/TSV data and pass a JSON request body referencing the stash ID.